top of page

 No submission fees.

-Just your voice, amplified.
+Only your voice, amplified.

 "A light green abstract shape against a pale background.
 Used as a decorative element.